 "Penalties" means any charges or penalties that are imposed by a Utility or Transmission Provider (including excess costs of energy and losses due to Utility or Transmission Provider cash outs or excess energy purchases) in the event that (i) Customer's energy requirements vary from the amount of energy supplied by EESI pursuant to an exercised Energy Sales Option; or (ii) Customer fails to comply with a Utility Curtailment Order.

 "PUC" means the public utilities commission or similar or successor entity or agency of each state in which Facilities that are the subject of a Transaction are located.

+“Replacement Price” means the price at which Customer, acting in a commercially reasonable manner, purchases for delivery at the Delivery Point a replacement for the Contract Quantity specified in a Transaction but not delivered by EESI, plus (i) costs reasonably incurred by Customer in purchasing such substitute Contract Quantity; (ii) additional transmission charges, if any, reasonably incurred by Customer to the Delivery Point, and (iii) any Penalties; or absent a purchase, the market price at the Delivery Point for such Contract Quantity not delivered as determined by Customer in a commercially reasonable manner plus any Penalties.

 "Rules" means the requirements, statutes, final tariffs, rules, orders, regulations and procedures authorized or established by any PUC, or the terms of any Initial Utility Power Agreement, that affect the sale and delivery of energy by Competitive Suppliers, or the sale, transmission and distribution of energy and other services contemplated by this Agreement or any Transaction.